 Baumann is the principal and managing director of Green Line Strategies, LLC in Middleton, Wis., whose mission is to help associations improve their non-dues revenue in support of their missions and members.
 He is an expert in sponsorship and advertising, newsletters and magazines, Internet strategies, executive education, and large-scale health promotion and disease prevention programs.
 In addition to more than a decade working for associations, Baumann has worked extensively in the health care and publishing fields, including 10 years as editor and managing editor of the Chicago Suburban Times Newspapers.
-Baumann was recently recognized by his alma mater, the University of Wisconsin-Madison School of Journalism & Mass Communication, which honored him with a Distinguished Service Award.
+Baumann was recently recognized by his alma mater, the University of Wisconsin-Madison School of Journalism and Mass Communication, which honored him with a Distinguished Service Award.